PlaceSpeak/ng-joyride/README.md

 #### Events

 `tour-event` is an event that is `$emit`ed when an action is called.
 This was added mainly to help with Event Tracking in Google Analytics.
-The above functions still exist but aren't used.

 Example data emitted: